tshangar/Kubernetes/README-Service.md

 ### ClusterIP

-- Maps the internal Port of multiple Pods to a single Port and exposes that Port for other services to connect.
+- Maps the internal Port of one ore more same Pod(s) to a single Port and exposes that Port for internal services to connect.
 - Works as a default Load Balancer with the Random assignment algorithm.
+- ClusterIP is the default value for the spec type in Service definition file.

 <br/>